JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-4/index.md

 I think Zeit's [SWR](https://swr.now.sh/) (or a similar library) is a much better solution than storing fetched data in a React component using `useState` or `useReducer`.

-I continue to store my application state using custom hooks that use `useReducer` and `useState` but for remote data, I prefer to store it in a cache.
+I continue to store my application's UI state using custom hooks that use `useReducer` and `useState` but for remote data, I prefer to store it in a cache.

 Please let me know what you think in the comments below.